reach-lab/MixWildGUI/README.md

 # README #

 ### What is this project about? ###
 MixWILD (Also Mixed-effects modeling with Intensive Longitudinal Data) is a desktop GUI based application to easily perform multilevel mixed model analysis of intensive longitudinal data (such as experience sampling data).
 It has beendeveloped as a collaboration between Northeastern University, University of Southern California, and University of Chicago.

+### Citation request
+If you have used MixWILD in your data analaysis, please cite the following:

+Dzubur, E., Ponnada, A., Nordgren, R., Yang, C., Intille, S. S., Dunton, G. F., & Hedeker, D., (2008).
+MixWILD: A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data.
+Behavior Research Methods, XX(X), XX-XX (in press).

 ## Want to learn more and get in touch? ##